 Trade paperback books are the same size as hardcover books.
 While both pulp and trade paperbacks are often created after the book is published in hardback, trade paperback books are more durable and often created by the same publishing company as the original hardcover edition.

-The thermally activated binding process uses glue along the bind and doesn’t need stitching to hold the books together.
-There are many advantages to using bookbinding glue as opposed to sewing a binding:
+The thermally activated binding process uses glue along the spine and doesn’t need stitching to hold the books together.